PSUmodeling/Cycles/docs/index.md

 This can be any user defined string of text and does not affect the simulation, with some exceptions.
 The string `Kill_Crop` is used to kill a crop without harvesting any residues;
 the string `Grain_Harvest` is used to perform a grain harvest;
-and the string `Forage_Harvest` is used to perform a forage harvest.
+the string `Forage_Harvest` is used to perform a forage harvest;
+and the string `Burn_Residue` is used to burn residue that is aboveground.
 Note that scheduled grain harvests do not kill crops, and scheduled harvests are performed even if `CLIPPING_START` is set to `-999`.
+When burning residue, the `MIXING_EFFICIENCY` parameter is used to determine the fraction burned.

 To kill a crop after a harvest, a `Kill_Crop` tillage operation should be used.